 Gout is a form of arthritis that occurs when uric acid crystals build up in the joints.
-This causes the joints to be inflamed, causing pain.
+This causes the joints to be inflamed and cause pain.
 It most often affects the joint of the big toe but can affect other joints as well.

 Gout may occur in a single attack or become a recurrent problem.
 During acute attacks, gout can cause pain, swelling, and redness in the affected joint.
 Periods between acute attacks are usually symptom-free.